 There is widespread difference of opinion on who actually invented picnics or ‘le pique-nique’ but there are two obvious protagonists: the English and the French.
-In the 1600’s, the French actually first used the phrase ‘piquenique’ to mean a ‘potluck’, each person contributing a dish and the total feast was then shared out.
+In the 1600’s, the French actually first used the phrase ‘piquenique’ to mean a ‘potluck’.
+Each person contributing a dish and the total feast was then shared out.
 The word translated to English as ‘picnic’ in the mid-1700’s with a more generic meaning of a casual meal enjoyed in a beautiful outdoor setting.

 Two other French cheeses that are hugely picnic-friendly are also Normandy-made: Livarot and Pont l’Eveque.
 You HAVE to have a cheddar at a picnic in the UK: a good quality Cheddar is the perfect mixing cheese in that it works brilliantly with so many different flavours and a variety of drinks; the picnic format is suited perfectly to a good artisan cheddar such as a Westcombe or a Montgomery.
 Finally a good goat’s cheese is ideal for a picnic since it will combine well with fruits and other nibbles.

-5. The weather – fundamental.
+Fundamental.
 A picnic without sunshine is arguably worse than a picnic without cheese.
 Since you cannot control the weather, your only option in the event of a less than perfect climate is postponement.

 Don’t forget that all the other elements of picnics are important: from the chutneys and salads through to treats, cakes and fruits.
 The same rule applies to the accompaniments as the amount of guests at your picnic: the more the merrier!